J-1 Visa Quantitative Analyst Jobs

 Target host employers with existing J-1 infrastructure

-Asset managers, hedge funds, and bank risk teams that have hosted J-1 Trainees before already have compliance workflows and legal counsel familiar with DS-2019 requirements.
+Asset managers, hedge funds, and bank risk teams that have hosted J-1 visa Trainees before already have compliance workflows and legal counsel familiar with DS-2019 requirements.
 Use Migrate Mate to filter for U.S. employers actively seeking exchange visitors in quantitative finance roles.

 Negotiate your training plan before the offer letter